Meeds122/EmailTracker/README.md

-This README will be updated eventually.

-Currently the software is in the ultra-beta stage and needs some major bug hunting and refinement before it gets used.
+Currently the software is in the beta stage and is perfectly usable with some manual work.
+Eventually I would like to include a GUI or webapp.

 If you want to contribute, please do so.
 The main.py file currently has all of my notes.